TimeRef.com

 Start of the Hundred Years' War

 Relations between England and France were not good.
 Philippe VI the French King had sent ships to help the Scots who were attacking English merchant shipping and ports.
 There was the threat that the French would invade England.
-Edward III then laid a claim to the French throne.
+King Edward III then laid a claim to the French throne.
 The claim centred on the fact that Isabella, his mother, was the daughter of Philippe IV of France.
 All of Philippe's sons John I, Philippe V and Charles IV had died without passing the French throne onto a son.
 On his death-bed Charles IV designated Philippe of Valois, his first cousin, as regent.
 Charles' wife was expecting a child and it was hoped that the child would be a boy.
 The child was a girl and Philippe of Valois claimed the throne for himself.
 Edward's claim to the throne was disputed because in French law it was stated that the line of succession could not pass through the female line.
 Philippe VI then declared that all of the English held lands in France were forfeit.
 These events were the start of conflict between England and France that would last on and off for more than one hundred years. ¹

 Nov